 I’m a journalist and author, based in England.
-I also teach writing workshops and give talks about my research areas.
+I also teach writing workshops (the Guardian Nature Writing Masterclass) and talk about my research areas.
 My first book, Foxes Unearthed: A Story of Love & Loathing in Modern Britain, was published by Elliott & Thompson in 2016.
 It was long-listed for the Wainwright Prize and won the Society of Authors' Roger Deakin Award.
 My second book, Losing Eden: Why Our Minds Need The Wild was published in March 2020 by Allen Lane (Penguin).
 The paperback was published in February 2021.
 Losing Eden was long-listed for the Wainwright Prize and received a Society of Authors’ K Blundell Trust Award.
 The Times and Telegraph named it a book of the year (2020) and the paperback became a Times' bestseller (2021).
-It is published in German, Spanish, Italian and will soon be out in the United States and Estonia.
-I write features about science, health, wildlife and the environment for a variety of publications, including BBC Earth, BBC Wildlife, the Guardian, the Independent.
+It is published in German, Spanish, Italian, the United States and soon in Portugal and Estonia.
+My third book, co-written with Kenneth Greenway, is called The Nature Seed and is published by Profile Books.
+I write features about science, health, wildlife and the environment for a variety of publications, including the BBC, Emergence, the Guardian and the Independent.
 Before going freelance in 2015, I worked at NME and The Daily Telegraph.
 I am represented by Jessica Woollard at David Higham Associates.
 For commissioning or broadcasting queries, you can write to me at email@example.com.
 I am currently researching matrescence.